nats-io/nats-architecture-and-design/adr/ADR-8.md

  * Discard Policy is always set to `new`
  * Rollup Headers is always set to `true`
  * Deny Delete is always set to `true`
+ * Allow Direct is allowed to be set by the user.
  * Placement is allowed
  * Republish is allowed